Brought to you by Interbrand. Edited by Paola Norambuena.

 The most inspiring and compelling information an organization can convey about its brand to its audience.
 The brand proposition is strong, concise, authentic and meaningful to read more:

-A brand purpose is the expression of an organization or company’s role in the world, and how that connects to its business read more:
+A brand purpose reflects the company’s fundamental raison d’être – its reason to exist beyond making money.
+It is the expression of an organization or company’s role read more:

 The most inspiring and compelling information an organization can convey about its brand to its audience.
 The brand statement is strong, concise, authentic and meaningful to read more: